What is SaaS Sprawl?

 Organizations using SaaS management platforms discover 3-5x more applications than IT expected

-Addressing SaaS sprawl typically delivers up to 40% cost reduction
+Addressing SaaS sprawl typically delivers 20-40% cost reduction

 What is SaaS Sprawl?